 Here we have our top three tips for getting dust and grime off those aluminium venetian blinds so they can look their best in no time.

 Dusting Venetian Blinds

 This may sound a little silly but using a sock as a duster works!
 If there’s just a build up of fluff on the slats, you can wipe it away quite easily.
 Now you don’t necessarily need to use a sock, you can use cotton gloves instead… But this way is just that little bit easier, not to mention a little bit more fun.

 Pop those socks on your hands, tilt the slats to a fully closed position and simply wipe across them.
 You’re better off starting in the centre and going to either side to ensure that the dust doesn’t get picked up and dropped off further along the slat, then you just need to tilt the slats the opposite way around and repeat.

 Removing Marks From Venetian Blinds

 Once again, our secret weapon makes an appearance!
-Baby wipes can be a great way to remove any marks from the slats themselves and you can pair it up with a duster for an extremely quick and easy clean.
+Biodegradable baby wipes can be a great way to remove any marks from the slats themselves and you can pair it up with a duster for an extremely quick and easy clean.